 What it meant to be a “chosen people” radically changed with Jesus.

-Instead of what they had always believed to be the meaning behind those words, the Israelites found out it meant something different.
-They weren’t God’s only people.
-Instead they were the people God chose to reach the world.
-And just as God didn’t force the Gentiles to become Jewish, God reached out to the rest of the world in ways that they understood.
+Instead of it being a “Jews only” club, the Israelites found out it was the polar opposite.
+They became God’s ambassadors to the world.
+It was going to be up to them to bring people into the fold.
+I’m sure it was a shock to many of the Jewish people.
+To so radically have your understanding of God flipped on its head must have been tough to process.
+But God knew these were the right people to share his message.
+And God didn’t stop there.
+God was reaching out to the rest of the world in ways that the rest of the world would understand – like these Zoroastrian priests.
 He didn’t bring this collection of Zoroastrian priests to Christ DESPITE their faith in another religion, but THROUGH their faith.
 It might seem like a contradiction if you read other parts of the Bible.
 After all, these Zoroastrian priests relied on astrology to figure out Jesus was the Christ child.
 And in the book of Deuteronomy, Moses tells the people of Israel, “Let no one be found among you who sacrifices their son or daughter in the fire, who practices divination or sorcery, interprets omens, engages in witchcraft, 11 or casts spells, or who is a medium or spiritist or who consults the dead.
 12 Anyone who does these things is detestable to the Lord… (Deuteronomy 18)” Yet, God uses the priests’ belief in astrology to bring them to Jesus.
 Why were the Israelites forbidden from things like astrology and other sorts of divination when it worked for the magi?
 It’s because once you know Christ as Lord, to rely on these other forms of faith is to lose faith in Christ.
 But to those who do not know Christ as Lord, God reaches out to them in ways they can understand.